I absolutely love Christmas.

 Start a tradition of opening up one present on Christmas Eve: a great book to read or warm pajamas!

 18. Homemade hot chocolate & story~

-Make homemade hot chocolate to drink while reading The Night Before Christmas on Christmas Eve.
+Make hot chocolate together to drink while reading The Night Before Christmas or the Christmas story in the Bible on Christmas Eve.

 19. Treats for Santa~